 All those Pinterest sites that tell you how to pack the best snacks for your kids, throw them out the window.
 Your first starting point instead needs to be the U.S. Border Food Regulation site.
 Generally, if done correctly you can pack quite a lot of food.
 I have found that it is usually easier to just shop once I am in the U.S. than declare a whack load of food but its completely up to you.
 Any day I don’t have anything to declare is a good day in my books.
 If you do want to pack food from Canada, here are the rules that will most likely apply to people traveling with kids:

-- Cheese: Solid cheese (cheddar) and things like Feta Cheese and Mozzarella are generally allowed as long as they don’t contain meet.
-Don’t bring anything unpasturized or cheese that pours like heavy cream.
+- Cheese: Solid cheese (cheddar) and things like Feta Cheese and Mozzarella are generally allowed as long as they don’t contain meat.
+Don’t bring anything unpasteurized or cheese that pours like heavy cream.

 - Dried and canned fruit: Canned food besides meat is generally admissible and so are dried fruits.

 - Milk: Milk for an infant for a few days is admissible.
 Don’t be expected to be allowed to bring more than a 2 day supply.

 - Formula: If you are bringing in formula, it must be sealed and in original containers.
 I would only attempt to bring formula from Canada.
 I have done so in the past and have had no issues.

 - Nuts: Any cooked or processed nuts are generally allowed.

 - Fruits and vegetables: Pay attention.
 You must declare every fruit and vegetable you are bringing in.
 Both need to be cleaned by you before entry into U.S. will be granted.
 Any fruit or veggie with a label from Canada will generally be let in.
 They have to be grown in Canada and not just bought there.
 I would seriously advise just buying fruit when you cross the border.